TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 .................

 *<object name> Hit*
     This parameter will pass the control to the next node if the user selects (with a mouse or by touch) an object mentioned in the parameter’s name.
-The ``Switch Select`` node has one such parameter by default, but you can add new ones and remove existing ones (the node can even have no such parameters).
+The ``Select`` node has one such parameter by default, but you can add new ones and remove existing ones (the node can even have no such parameters).

 *Miss*
-    This parameter will pass the control to the next node when the user selects any object with the ``Selectable`` property enabled (or used by another ``Switch Select`` node), but not specified in the ``Switch Select`` node.
+    This parameter will pass the control to the next node when the user selects any object with the ``Selectable`` property enabled (or used by another ``Select`` node), but not specified in the ``Select`` node.

 Internal Parameters
 ...................